-To make it easier for travelers to identify properties going the extra mile for sustainability, we display sustainability certifications on our platform from the following certification bodies:
+To make it easier for travellers to identify properties that are going the extra mile for sustainability, we display sustainability certifications on our platform from the following certification bodies:

-We’re working to add info from more certification bodies to our platform.
-If you hold a sustainability certification from another organization and would like to display it on your property page, you can ask the certification body to send us a request using this form.
-Note that not all certifications are accepted.
+We’re working to add information from more certification bodies to our platform.
+If you hold a sustainability certification from another organisation and would like to display it on your property page, you can ask the certification body to contact BeCause with the request.
+Please note that not all certifications are accepted.

 Our Travel Sustainable badge is designed to help you demonstrate your efforts to potential guests looking to travel more sustainably.
 It’s available for all properties, no matter their type, size, or location.